A tech enthusiast who practically lives on the internet, I enjoy sci-fi and fantasy books, video games, and fanfiction in my free time.

 Unofficial Tutorial for New Neptune's Pride Players

 Neptune's Pride is a browser-based 4x strategy game where players battle to become the dominant force on the galactic map.
 While the game takes place in real time, it progresses slowly, so a single game can last up to a few weeks.
-NP is very easy to get into and doesn't require much time to play.
+This game is very easy to get into and doesn't require much time to play.
 However, despite the seemingly simple game mechanics, there are some more advanced tricks that can give you an edge over the other players.
-I am by no means an expert, but I've been playing Neptune's Pride for a while, and I'll share some strategy tips I've found to be the most useful.
+I am by no means an expert, but I've been playing Neptune's Pride for a while.
+I'll share some strategy tips I've found to be the most useful.

 These Neptune's Pride tips are for players who have already read the official Introduction and Tutorial, and understand the basics of the game.

-#1.
-Communicate with Other Players
+1. Communicate With Other Players

 Diplomacy is the most important tool in your Neptune's Pride arsenal.
 If you happen to start in an unfortunate position in the middle of the map, make sure to contact nearby players and ask them for a non-aggression pact.
 A quick message might be the thing that saves your civilization from early destruction!